-- 2. The Second data set used all 106 MRI scans from the musicians study as the control group, and the 53 epilepsy scans. - 3.
+- 1. The first comprised the control group from the above musicians study together with 53 MRI scans from epilepsy patients. - 2.
+The second data set used all 106 MRI scans from the musicians study as the control group, and the 53 epilepsy scans. - 3.
 The third comprised all 106 MRI scans from the musicians study and a further 106 epilepsy cases so that the control and epilepsy groups were of equal size.